 Look: It’s extremely difficult to pinpoint the causes of eye strain, eye damage and the ability to fall asleep and stay asleep.
 It’s even more difficult for someone (like me) who has an astigmatism or other issues with vision, migraines, health issues, etc, to disentangle the effects of those conditions from blue light and glare.

 Eyeglass companies are able to take advantage of these extremely muddy waters by simply promising the hope of improved sleep and less eye strain.

 That said, I don’t think these companies are selling snake oil.

 I will say this:

-- After trying blue light glasses for a month, and after reading a pile of studies, expert opinions, sales pitches and influencer reviews, I’m convinced that blue light blocking glasses provide a marginal but important benefit to me.
+- After trying blue light glasses for months now, and after reading a pile of studies, expert opinions, sales pitches and influencer reviews, I’m convinced that blue light blocking glasses provide at least a marginal but important benefit to me.